Yoann-B-ENI/Angular-TP-Final/README.md

 - Registering auto-logs you
 - Signal in the header component (to listen to whether we're logged in)
 - Auth token stored in session storage, cleared when logging out
+- Stay Logged in after a page refresh
 - Authentication calls a local API for login and registration
 - Artists, Artworks pages call the Art Institute of Chicago API, big, real-world requests and responses (it's the API they use for their own sites).
 - Tried both having the observable of an API request in the service (for all auth calls) and in the components (for all art API calls)
+- Guards (some pages need to be logged in, some need to be logged out)
 -

 TODO/to try to integrate for the exercise: